 If you are involved in student teaching during your practicum, please write in your final project about topic taught and instructional materials used; describe most interesting episodes from your teaching experience.

-If your final project is a lesson plan (supported by New York State or Ontario standards and core curriculum for mathematics – please see the course materials), it should be relevant to the elementary classroom.
-Your lesson plan may be based on one of the key ideas/strands from the core curriculum.
-In your lesson plan please address such issues as the use of manipulatives and information technology, the promotion of reflective inquiry and diversity of thinking among students.
+If your final project is a lesson plan, it should be relevant to the elementary classroom.
+Your lesson plan may be based on one of the Common Core State Standards for Mathematical Content or on one of the strands in the Ontario Mathematics Curriculum.
+In your lesson plan please address such issues as the use of manipulatives and information technology, conceptual development, the promotion of reflective inquiry and diversity of thinking among students.

 Home assignments 20%